The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Mathematical background

 The infinity Laplacian equation is related to the absolute minimal Lipschitz extension (AMLE) problem \cite{aronsson1965minimization, aronsson2004tour,crandall2001remark,jensen1993uniqueness}.
 In this setting one searches for a continuous real-valued function which has the smallest possible Lipschitz constant in every open set whose closure is compactly contained in $\Omega$.
-This interpretation has some advantages as it directly leads to numerical approximation schemes for solutions of the infinity Laplacian equation \cref{eq:infLapEq}.
+This interpretation has some advantages as it directly leads to numerical approximation schemes for solutions of the infinity Laplacian equation \labelcref{eq:infLapEq}.
 A function $u\in W^{1,\infty}(\Omega)$ is called absolutely minimizing Lipschitz extension of a Lipschitz function $g:\partial\Omega\to\R$ if $u\vert_{\partial\Omega}=g$ and

 for all open sets $\Omega'\subset\Omega$ and all $v$ such that $u-v\in W^{1,\infty}_0(\Omega')$.
-The relationship between an AMLE and the infinity Laplacian is stated in \begin{theorem}[Theorem 1.15 in \cite{jensen1993uniqueness}] If $u\in\mathrm{Lip}(\Omega)$ is an AMLE then $u$ is also solution of the infinity Laplacian equation. \end{theorem} Clearly, one can exploit this relationship to numerically solve the infinity Laplacian equation, i.e., to construct absolutely minimal Lipschitz extensions in a discrete setting~\cite{oberman2005convergent}.
+The relationship between an AMLE and the infinity Laplacian is stated in \begin{theorem}[\rev Corollary 3.14 \nc in \cite{jensen1993uniqueness}] \rev A function $u\in\mathrm{Lip}(\Omega)$ is an AMLE of a Lipschitz function $g:\partial\Omega\to\R$ if and only if $u$ is a viscosity solution of the infinity Laplacian equation with $u=g$ on~$\partial\Omega$. \nc \end{theorem} Clearly, one can exploit this relationship to numerically solve the infinity Laplacian equation, i.e., to construct absolutely minimal Lipschitz extensions in a discrete setting~\cite{oberman2005convergent}.

 Let us finally remark that infinity harmonic functions might not be $C^2$ differentiable in general.
 A well-known example from \cite{aronsson1965minimization} is given by

 which is a $C^{1, 1/3}$ infinity harmonic function.
 To the best of our knowledge it is still an open problem whether all viscosity solutions of the infinity Laplacian equation are in $C^1$.
 Evans and coauthors proved $C^{1, \alpha}$ regularity of viscosity solutions for the case $d = 2$ in \cite{evans2008c} and differentiability in general dimension in \cite{evans2011everywhere}.